nikerla/vc-content/pages/blogs/news/2016-03-01-virtocommerce-2-8-release-notes.md

 # Mobile Starter kit

 Check out our new Mobile Starter kit for developing e-commerce apps using VirtoCommerce API.
-It is developed using [Ionic Framework](http://ionicframework.com/), [AngularJS](https://angularjs.org/) and [Cordova](https://cordova.apache.org/):
+It is developed using <a href="http://ionicframework.com/" rel="nofollow">Ionic Framework</a>, <a href="https://angularjs.org/" rel="nofollow">AngularJS</a> and <a href="https://cordova.apache.org/" rel="nofollow">Cordova</a>:

 ![](assets/images/blog/untitled_5.png)

 The VirtoCommerce Mobile Starter kit is currently available to partners and customers only.
 Contact us for more info on how to get the kit: [https://virtocommerce.com/contact-us](https://virtocommerce.com/contact-us).

 A preconfigured Mobile Starter kit app is already publicly available.
-Check for instructions at [Mobile Starter app](http://docs.virtocommerce.com/display/vc2userguide/Mobile+Starter+app) page.
+Check for instructions at [Mobile Starter app](docs/vc2userguide/introduction-to-virtocommerce/mobile-starter-app) page.

 # Storefront API